News

 You have to get up early in the morning and sit motionless in the high desert.
 But you'll be rewarded in the soft light of dawn, as sage grouse begin their show.
 It's not unusual 15 males vying for the attention of female grouse on a lek, a site that grouse use year after year.
 (I've seen more than 50 on a lek at The Nature Conservancy's Crooked Creek Preserve).

-Why are sage grouse on the decline?
+Why is the sage grouse population on the decline?
 And is there anything we can do about it?

 Sage Grouse, Sagebrush and science example